larryhudson/eleventy-plugin-ink/README.md

 # eleventy-plugin-ink

-This plugin lets you work with `.ink` files in your Eleventy input directory, and they will be converted to JSON files in your output directory.
+This plugin lets you work with `.ink` files in your Eleventy `_data` directory.

+If you create an `.ink` file at `_data/MyInkStory.ink`, you will be able to use the compiled data in your Eleventy data cascade by referring to MyInkStory.
+It is the same as any other global data variable.

-It uses the `ink-tools` CLI to do the converting behind the scenes.
+This plugin uses the `ink-tools` CLI to do the converting behind the scenes.

 When you're using `eleventy --watch`, Eleventy will rebuild your site each time you make a change to an `.ink` file.